epfl-lasa/iCub-Assistant/README.md

 ./main --robot icubSim
 ```

--- Play with keyboard keys to move the hands (see main.cpp)
+-- Play with keyboard to move the hands (see main.cpp) or walk.
+The robot tracks the object whenever it is reachable.

 -- If you have two robots, open another window and run: